 Through the challenge of grappling with limited choices, lives stuck at home, remote work, loved ones we can’t see (or loved ones that we now see too much of), and loss of wealth, we are all experiencing some form of soul searching.

 It is not a secret that times of crisis like wars or economic collapses bring out the best in creativity and innovation.
-Over the last week, there has been an out-pour of articles on this subject.
+There has been an out-pour of articles on this subject throughout the pandemic.
 While it is sad to look out at the world today, most of us know that those of us who rise to the Corona Challenge, we will come out this event more resourceful, more compassionate, more thankful, and more successful on the other side.

 I am not a self-help expert.
 I am an expert in documentation.
 But I can say that this new – now-week-long – age of social distancing brings unprecedented opportunity and impetus to use the power of documentation to improve our work, our careers, our home life, and our lives overall.